rd2d: Causal Inference in Boundary Discontinuity Designs: Location-Based Methods

-where the regularization terms account for variance of the bias estimator, and are estimated as discussed previously.
-The factor $s$, defaulted to $3$, controls the degree of regularization
+The analogous IMSE selector regularizes $\int_{\B}\widehat{B}_{\bx}^2w(\bx)\dif\bx$ by the integrated variance of the bias estimator.
+The factor $s$ is controlled by \code{scaleregul}; its default is $3$ when bandwidth selection is called through \code{rd2d()} and $1$ in standalone calls to \code{rdbw2d()}.

 \item \textit{Minimum sample size}.
-A sample size of at least \code{bwcheck} is required by (possibly) enlarging the selected/provided bandwidth until \code{bwcheck} number of observations are included in the estimation region.
-The default is $\text{\code{bwcheck}} = 50 + (2+p)(1+p)/2-1$.
-When kernel type is \code{"prod"}, a smallest rectangle centered at the evaluation point with two edges proportional to $(\sigma(X_{i1}), \sigma(X_{i2}))$, $\sigma$ stands for the standard deviation, is found, and the bandwidth for local polynomial fitting should allow the smallest rectangle to be contained in its resulting kernel.
-When kernel type is \code{"rad"}, a smallest ball centered at evaluation point with \code{bwcheck} number of data points is found, and the bandwidth is increased until its resulting kernel contains the smallest ball.
+The option \code{bwcheck} enlarges the selected or user-provided bandwidth until a minimum number of observations is included in the estimation region on each side of the cutoff.
+For \code{rd2d()}, the default is $\text{\code{bwcheck}}=50+p+1$; standalone calls to \code{rdbw2d()} use $\text{\code{bwcheck}}=20$.

 \item \textit{Mass points in $\bX_i$}.
-The \code{masspoint} option checks for unique number of points in the data.
-The default is \code{masspoint = "check"}, where unique number of data points is reported, and a warning is issued if duplication exceeds 20\% of the data.
-When \code{masspoint = "adjust"}, bandwidths are regularized so that the resulting kernels contain a minimal number of unique observations (see \textit{minimum sample size}).
-When \code{masspoint = "off"}, the potential presence of mass points is ignored. \end{itemize}
+The option \code{masspoints = "check"} reports the number of unique score values and warns when duplication is substantial.
+With \code{masspoints = "adjust"}, bandwidths are regularized so that kernels contain a minimum number of unique observations.
+With \code{masspoints = "off"}, the potential presence of mass points is ignored.